-- A general overview of all financial instruments held by the Bank. - Specific information about each type of financial instrument. - Accounting policies. - professional judgment used, and the uncertainties affecting those estimates.
+- A general overview of all financial instruments held by the Bank. - Specific information about each type of financial instrument. - Accounting policies. - Information on the determination of fair values of financial instruments, including the professional judgment used, and the uncertainties affecting those estimates.